Characterization of the Riesz Exponential Family on homogeneous cones: Natural Exponential Families

 \section{Natural Exponential Families}

-In the following section we will introduce all the necessary facts on NEFs that will be needed later on.
+In {this} section we will introduce all the necessary facts on NEFs that will be needed later on.
 It is however worth mentioning that the standard reference book on exponential families is \cite{BN14}.